A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Appendix

-On the other hand, assume that player $i$ is not a dummy.
+Now assume player $i$ is not a dummy.
 Then there exists a division $\mathbb{T}$ at which $i$ is {\sc yes}-decisive.
-So, by definition, we have $\alpha^+_i(\mathbb{T}) =1$.
+So, by definition, $\alpha^+_i(\mathbb{T}) =1$.
 Property ({\sc dum-2}) then holds since

 Now consider property ({\sc dum-3}).
-Then, for any voting-independent probability distribution $\mathbb{P}$, when a dummy voter $d$ is added to the game we have that
+For any voting-independent probability distribution $\mathbb{P}$, when a dummy voter $d$ is added to the game we have that

-Here the second equality holds by Lemma~\ref{lem:dummy}.
+The second equality holds by Lemma~\ref{lem:dummy}.
 The third equality follows from voting independence in $\mathbb{P}$.
 Thus $RM$ satisfies ({\sc dum-3}) for any voting-independent probability distribution.

-As stated, our interest lies in the equiprobable division distribution $\mathbb{P}=\frac{1}{|\mathcal{D}|}=\frac{1}{2^n}$.
+Now, our interest lies in the equiprobable division distribution $\mathbb{P}=\frac{1}{|\mathcal{D}|}=\frac{1}{2^n}$.
 We remark that an equiprobable division distribution could violate voting independence, but in such cases the probability distribution of divisions is identical to an equiprobable distribution that does satisfy voting independence (and equiprobable voting).
-Therefore, the proof still applies and ({\sc dum-3}) is also satisfied for any a priori RM. \end{proof}
+Therefore, the proof still applies and ({\sc dum-3}) is also satisfied for a priori $RM'$. \end{proof}